 11.0 TERMINATION

-11.1 The initial term of this Agreement will begin on the Effective Date and extend automatically for successive additional consecutive one (1) year periods.
+11.1 The initial term of this Agreement will begin on the Effective Date and extend automatically for successive additional consecutive one (1) year periods, unless either party notifies the other in writing thirty (30) days prior to the expiration of the current term.

 11.2 Either party may terminate this Agreement for convenience upon sixty (60) days prior written notice to the other party.